-How a Jurassic Park IV Script Inspired the Jurassic World Movies
+How an Unmade ‘Jurassic Park IV’ Script Inspired Jurassic World

 These could all be coincidences, but in a 2015 interview with ScreenCrush, Trevorrow admitted he had read the Sayles Jurassic Park IV script during the development of Jurassic World.
 “I was so curious,” he told us, adding “I liked it in a lot of ways.
 I knew what was going on.
 What was going on was bananas, but that's not a bad thing!
 My movie is bananas.
 There's a lot in there to like.
 It’s nuts in a lot of the right ways.”

 Even if Trevorrow and his co-writer Derek Connolly didn’t consciously lift elements from Jurassic Park IV, its influence can be felt up and down their franchise.
-Fallen Kindgom leaves the door very much open for a third Jurassic World, which Trevorrow has already signed on to direct.
-If history is any indication, no one should be surprised if the dinosaur-human hybrids with laser cannons for arms show up in that one.
+Still, as wild as the Jurassic World franchise got, it never got as strange as this unmade Jurassic Park IV.